-Among those undergoing laparotomy for secondary causes of SCIAS patients will be excluded if; a) pancreatitis, b) they are pregnant, c) physical inability of the surgical team to close the fascia without "undo pressure"; iv) absolute requirement for repeat laparotomy including intra-peritoneal packing or non-anatomic post-surgical anatomy.
+Among those undergoing laparotomy for secondary causes of SCIAS patients will be excluded if; a) pancreatitis, b) they are pregnant, c) physical inability of the surgical team to close the fascia without "undue pressure"; d) absolute requirement for repeat laparotomy including intra-peritoneal packing or non-anatomic post-surgical anatomy, e) laparoscopic surgery, f) pancreatitis as the source of peritonitis, g) acute superior mesenteric artery occlusion is the primary pathology, h) current co-enrollment in another investigational study, i) peritoneal carcinomatosis, j) acute presentation with traumatic injury (within 24 hours of injury), k) age < 18, l) uncontrolled bleeding.
 It should be stated that there is an increasing use of the open abdomen technique after resection with delayed anastomosis for SCIAS, and therefore the screening log of non-eligible patients with this indication will constitute a third important (albeit non-randomized) study group.